Service Trust¶

 What's not covered: Docker-type MCPs (isolated in their own container), URL-type MCPs (remote, no host access), and deploy (just restarts with existing code).

-No configuration needed — host-mutating inspection is always on.
+No config needed — host-mutating inspection is always on.

 Choosing Values¶